What rights do Maryland grandparents have to their grandkids?

 Grandparents seek visitation rights or custody are viewed as “third parties,” which means the burden is on the grandparents to prove their grandchildren’s parents are unfit, there are exceptional circumstances or the grandparents are the children’s de facto parents.

 De facto parents, with the birth parents’ consent, act as the children’s parents.
-This can come about if the children have lived with their grandparents for an extended time and been taken care of by the grandparents.
+This can come about if the children have lived with their grandparents for an extended time and been taken care of by the grandparent.

 Meeting the qualifications of a de facto parent elevates a grandparent from third-party status and puts them on equal footing with the bio parents regarding issues of visitation and custody.